tremho/gen-logger/README.md

 ###### Revision History

+-   **v 2.0.1**

+    -   fixes sourcemap issues, particularly those for the Windows platform

 -   **v 2.0.0**
     -   Updated as needed for use in a separate project (mist-lift)
     -   Added and updated several features